Bengesht is an assembly for Grasshopper which represents some of the milestones in my study/career as computational design enthusiasm.

 The curves related components of Bengesht are initially created to simplify the process of modeling Muqarnas.

-To make the communication between a web applications and Grasshopper possible, I developed HTTP server components.
+To make the communication between web applications and Grasshopper possible, I developed HTTP server components.
 HTTP is a bidirectional protocol for serving web contents.
-Parameters can be passed from web application for Grasshopper script and the outcome can be sent back.
+Parameters can be passed from web application for Grasshopper script, and the outcome can be sent back.